Research output per year

 Research activity per year

-Dr Aideen McParland is a Lecturer (Education) in the School of Psychology at Queen's University, Belfast.
+Dr Aideen McParland is a Senior Lecturer (Education) in the School of Psychology at Queen's University, Belfast.
 Prior to joining the school, she held the position of Assistant Professor at University College Dublin.
 Aideen obtained her PhD in Psychology from Ulster University and her doctoral thesis is titled, "Using eye-tracking technology to investigate and operantly condition gaze behaviour of children diagnosed with Autism Spectrum Disorders".
-Aideen is a Registered Behaviour Technician (RBT), Fellow of the Higher Education Academy (FHEA), Chartered Psychologist (CPsychol) and Associate Fellow (AFBPsS) with the British Psychological Society.
+Aideen is a Registered Behaviour Technician (RBT), Senior Fellow of the Higher Education Academy (SFHEA), Chartered Psychologist (CPsychol) and Associate Fellow (AFBPsS) with the British Psychological Society.
 In June 2019, Aideen became a professionally certified Entrepreneurial Educator with UCD Innovation Academy, a qualification reflecting her commitment to incorporating innovative pedagogies in University teaching.

 Queens University Belfast